TV Reception Checklist

 The electronic booster on your Winsig antenna is crucial to the operation of the system.
 12-volt DC power must be connected or you will be unable to receive any TV reception.

-In the case of the Winsig Ultra series of antenna (wind up), this is achieved by activating the caravan TV wall plate switch.
+In the case of the Winsig wind-up antennas, this is achieved by activating the caravan TV wall plate switch.
 When operating correctly, the light next to the switch will be constantly illuminated.
-If the light flashes of does not illuminate at all, this is an indication that the power is not reaching the electronic booster, and professional help should be sought to rectify this.
+If the light flashes or does not illuminate at all, this is an indication that the power is not reaching the electronic booster, and professional help should be sought to rectify this.

 In the case of the Winsig camping antenna, the supplied power injector (either 12v or 240v) must be plugged in and the main power switch activated for the power to reach the electronic booster.